1. Novel Analysis: The Trial

 The Trial is asking: what happens when institutions strip away the WHY and leave only procedure?

 You’re assigned a social security number at birth.
 You’re placed into a system — family, school, military, work, marriage.
 You never think to ask why.
 You just run the procedure faster than everyone else, place first, survive.
+Within the banking system, Josef thrived by strictly adhering to protocol without ever questioning the ‘why.’
+His rise to success was fueled by his absolute compliance with the rules of the institution.
 Then something happens and you start asking questions.
 Society doesn’t answer.
 Society might not know either.
 It just runs.
+The same applies to modern people.
+For example, a creator who was highly successful by following algorithms and top-exposure protocols might suddenly hit rock bottom one day.
+If they aren’t told the reason why, only then do they finally begin to ask ‘WHY’ instead of ‘HOW’.

 This is what Kafka is saying.
 Ask why, and you get executed faster.
 Hand everything over to a lawyer and follow procedure — you’ll wait five years without a single hearing.